Pathological science: Polywater

 Polywater was a form of water which appeared to have a much higher boiling point and much lower freezing point than normal water.
-During the 1960s, many articles were published on the subject, and research on polywater was done around the world with mixed results.
-Eventually it was determined that many of the properties of polywater could be explained by biological contamination.
+During the 1960s, a number of articles were published on the subject, and research on polywater was done around the world with mixed results.
+Eventually it was determined that some of the properties of polywater could be explained by biological contamination.
 When more rigorous cleaning of glassware and experimental controls were introduced, polywater could no longer be produced.
 It took several years for the concept of polywater to die in spite of the later negative results.

 Cold fusion

 In 1989, Martin Fleischmann and Stanley Pons announced the discovery of a simple and cheap procedure to obtain room-temperature nuclear fusion.
-Although there were many instances where successful results were reported, they lacked consistency and hence cold fusion came to be considered to be an example of pathological science.
+Although there were multiple instances where successful results were reported, they lacked consistency and hence cold fusion came to be considered to be an example of pathological science.
 Two panels convened by the US Department of Energy, one in 1989 and a second in 2004, did not recommend a dedicated federal program for cold fusion research.
-A small number of researchers continue working on the field.
+A small number of researchers continue working in the field.

 Water memory

-Jacques Benveniste was a French immunologist who in 1988 published a paper in the prestigious scientific journal Nature describing the action of very high dilutions of anti-IgE antibody on the degranulation of human basophils, findings which seemed to support the concept of homeopathy.
+Jacques Benveniste was a French immunologist who in 1988 published a paper in the prestigious scientific journal Nature describing the action of high dilutions of anti-IgE antibody on the degranulation of human basophils, findings which seemed to support the concept of homeopathy.
 Biologists were puzzled by Benveniste's results, as only molecules of water, and no molecules of the original antibody, remained in these high dilutions.
 Benveniste concluded that the configuration of molecules in water was biologically active.
 Subsequent investigations have not supported Benveniste's findings.